What is Constructive Criticism & Why is it Important?

 suggestions.
 We curated a list of useful frameworks that help you give feedback clearly in a previous post - you can check them out here

 5. Make it a Two-Way Conversation

 It is very important to understand that feedback sessions should be rooted in dialogue, not a monologue.
 Once you give feedback, you need to make space for others to give you theirs.
-By making constructive feedback a two-way conversation you create a more open and honest work environment as well as opening doors of self-discovery for yourself.
-There is always room for improvement and your team is well placed to challenge you to become the best version of yourself, if you let them!
+By making constructive feedback a two-way conversation you create a more open and honest work environment as well as open doors of self-discovery for yourself.
+There is always room for improvement and your team is well placed to challenge you to become the best version of yourself if you let them!

 6. Pay Attention to Your Body Language

 If you present yourself in a nervous manner or stressed state, you immediately place the person you're trying to give feedback to into a state of defensiveness.
 If they are defensive, they won’t be able to receive your feedback, no matter how skillful you are.
 It’s a good idea to avoid slouching, maintain eye contact, and focus on actively listening (by leaning in or nodding your head).
 By being calm, attentive and engaged in both your tone and your body language, you will put the other person at ease and increase the chances of your feedback landing with them.

 Always check with the person you are giving feedback to first.
 Would you like somebody approaching you unannounced with criticism that you were not expecting?
 Probably not, so let’s not put others in that position either!
 The goal is not to trigger a flight response.
 You have to approach the situation, and be aware of the timing of the conversation.
 A good structure to practice is:

 “I’d like to chat to you about x, when would be a good time for you?”